Winter Spice Syrup

-Sun Basket’s Project Manager for Content, Christina Stork, is a living, breathing episode of Portlandia (minus the unbearable smugness).
-She knits ponchos (in fact she wrote a book about them), makes ceramic mugs and planters, and crochets rag rugs.
+Sun Basket’s Content Project Manager, Christina Stork, is a living, breathing episode of Portlandia (minus the unbearable smugness).
+She knits ponchos (in fact she wrote a book about them) and crochets rag rugs.
 She raises ducks in her backyard and brews kombucha in her kitchen.
 Did we mention that she's also a DJ and an amateur mixologist?
 (You want her at your party.)

 1¼ cups sugar

 One ½-inch piece fresh ginger

 10 whole cloves

 1 teaspoon whole black peppercorns